mattwelch/mac_sandbox_tempfiles_deckset/CocoaHeads_May.md

 What kind of experience would this be?

-Now multiple this bad experience by 10.
+Now multiply this bad experience by 10.
 Or 100.
 Or however many hundreds of photos (in the case of Bearings app) that need to be processed.

 ---